 Misconceptions about energy use are commonplace

 A persistent misconception implies that reducing energy use equates to a lower standard of living.
 In fact, the opposite is true in many cases.
 A modern, efficient car can drive farther on the same amount of fuel compared to an older car.
 Living nearer to school, work, and community provides many conveniences while reducing the energy needed for transportation.
 Eating a vegetarian-based diet has many benefits for human health.
 Students participating in a 3-week energy conservation project (The Lifestyle Project) reported increased satisfaction and quality of life as a result of making reductions in their energy use (Kirk and Thomas, 2001).
 Educators will have to address the misconception that energy consumption (or even energy waste) is equated with socioeconomic success.
-That said, in developing nations, access to energy is directly linked to the standard of living.
+That said, in low to middle income nations, access to energy is directly linked to the standard of living.
 As with many misconceptions, there is an element of truth to this idea.

 There are also many folkloric misconceptions about energy use that can be addressed when teaching about energy consumption.